 - 2) A unified effort within marketing to prioritize customer identity

-With consumer privacy preferences top of mind with your online advertisements, there’s no reason it can’t and shouldn’t remain a prominent tactic in your marketing playbook.
+With consumer privacy preferences top of mind with your online advertisements, there’s no reason it can’t and shouldn’t remain a prominent tactic in your engagement playbook.

-Without a best-in-class customer data platform, though, your targeted ads will fail to reach the heights — and return on marketing investment — desired by you and your team.
+Without a customer data platform, though, your targeted ads will fail to reach the heights — and bring about the return on investment — desired by you and your business.